Country · Europe

 Visa Information

-As of the latest updates, travelers from the United States, Canada, Australia, and the European Union do not require a visa for stays up to 90 days within a 180-day period.
-However, it's crucial to verify current entry requirements, as they can change frequently due to global health situations and political developments.
-For other nationalities, a Schengen visa is necessary.
-Always check the official government websites or consult with a local embassy for the most accurate and up-to-date information before planning your trip.
-Additionally, ensure your passport is valid for at least six months beyond your intended departure date from the Schengen area.
+As of the latest updates, travelers from the US, Canada, Australia, and the EU do not need a visa for short stays in Norway up to 90 days within a 180-day period.
+However, it is crucial to verify the most current entry requirements directly from the Norwegian Directorate of Immigration (UDI) or the nearest Norwegian embassy or consulate before your trip, as regulations can change.
+For non-exempt nationalities, a Schengen visa is required.
+Always ensure your passport is valid for at least three months beyond your planned departure from the Schengen area.

 Safety